diMosella/donkey-frontend-base/README.md

 Chai is a test assertion library providing `should`,  `expect` and `assert`.

+#### Dirty-chai

+The plugin dirty-chai facilitates in correctly linted syntax.

+#### Chai-dom

+The plugin chai-dom provide utilities to make assertions on the dom-elements.

 ### Enzyme

 Enzyme is a testing utility for React, which makes it easier to traverse through react components.